spacedog-io/spacedog.io/src/_user-guide/storing-and-searching-data.md

 - validate data is well formed,
 - define how data is indexed and, evidently, how to search for it,
-- set who can read or write these objects,
+- set who can read or write these objects.
-- set which custom functions to trigger when objects are saved or deleted.

 Here is a very simple schema for a car object: